Global VM Lock

 Automated dashboards

-Automated dashboards will appear in the dashboard section of the AppSignal app.
+Automated dashboards will appear in the Dashboard section of AppSignal.

-The Global VM automated dashboard has the following graphs:
+The Global VM Lock automated dashboard has the following graphs:

-Tags give you a contextual breakdown of Global VM performance information.
-AppSignal reports the following tags for Global VM performance:
+AppSignal reports the following tags for Global VM Lock metrics:

 NameDescription

-hostnameThe name of the host the metric was reported from
+hostnameThe name of the host that the metric was reported from

 Ruby GVL automated dashboard